Edventure AI Onboarding Kit

 "covered-latex-topics" so tomorrow's run picks a different one.

 Note the URL.
-From inside the Hermes container the LaTeX app is reached at http://workspace:3583 (the compose service name), not localhost.
-On your own machine the same app is at localhost:3584.
-The app must be running (npm run dev in the workspace) for the skill to reach it. # VERIFY the exact SKILL.md fields against the live Hermes docs — it’s pre-1.0.
+From inside the Hermes container the LaTeX app is reached at http://workspace:3583 (the compose service name on the shared network).
+The app must be running (npm run dev in the workspace) for the skill to reach it.
+Check the exact SKILL.md fields against the live Hermes docs — it’s pre-1.0 and the format can shift.

 That POST-then-poll call is not made up — it’s exactly what the starter’s own web UI does.
 You can read it in latex-starter/public/index.html (it POSTs to /agents/studio/<id> and polls /outputs/<id>/latex.svg).
 Your skill just makes the same call from Hermes instead of from the browser.